Death of Vishal Mehrotra: Operation Midland

 A few months after his son's disappearance, Vishambar Mehrotra claimed to have been contacted by an unidentified man thought to be in his twenties.
-This man suggested that Vishal's abduction had been connected to a group of influential paedophiles associated with Elm Guest House.
+This man suggested that Vishal's abduction had been connected to a group of influential child sexual offenders associated with Elm Guest House in London.
 The man stated that he had informed the Metropolitan Police but they had not followed up his report.
 Vishambar gave a recording of the telephone conversation to detectives; however, they dismissed it as a prank call and it was not followed up.
 The location of Vishal's disappearance was less than a mile from Elm Guest House.

-Vishal's murder was investigated as part of Operation Midland after Carl Beech, a purported abuse survivor, told detectives that he had been abused by a paedophile ring and he had seen them murder three boys.
-Beech was later determined to have used his work computer to access newspaper articles speculating on connections between Vishal's murder and the alleged paedophile ring.
+Vishal's murder was investigated as part of Operation Midland after Carl Beech, a purported abuse survivor, told detectives that he had been abused by a child sex ring and he had seen them murder three boys.
+Beech was later determined to have used his work computer to access newspaper articles speculating on connections between Vishal's murder and the alleged child sex ring.
 In July 2019 he was convicted of charges related to lying to police and he was jailed for eighteen years.

+Links to Nicholas Douglass

+Circa 2019, while interviewing Nicholas Douglass about an unrelated crime, Sussex Police were told about a document he had written entitled 'Vishal', written in 1983 while he was in jail for sexual abuse of children at a school.
+In 2020, BBC tracked down Douglass and questioned him on why he named the document 'Vishal'.
+Douglass said: "It's the first [name] that came into my head because it had been in the press.
+[There was] massive publicity and at the time." and "It was the first Asian name I could think of.
+That's the honest truth."

+In 2020, in an interview with the BBC, Vishal's father Vishambar Mehrotra stated:

+A three-year investigation by BBC journalist Colin Campbell suggested a possible connection between Vishal's death and a child sex ring with links to Sussex and West London that included Douglass.
+Some members of the group were jailed in 1998 for sexual offences against children at Muntham House School, near Horsham, West Sussex, in the 1970s and 1980s.
+The findings of the investigation were serialised in the BBC Sounds podcast Vishal in April 2023.